The Time Warrior: Plot

 In the Middle Ages, the bandit Irongron and his aide Bloodaxe, together with their rabble of criminals, find the crashed spaceship of a Sontaran warrior named Linx.
 The alien claims Earth for his Empire, then sets about repairing his ship, offering Irongron “magic weapons” that will make him a king in return for shelter.
 Linx sends himself forward to the 20th century and kidnaps scientists from a top secret scientific research complex, then hypnotises them into making repairs on his ship.

 The Third Doctor and Brigadier Lethbridge-Stewart are investigating the disappearance of the scientists.
 The Doctor meets an eccentric scientist called Rubeish and journalist Sarah Jane Smith.
 Later that evening Rubeish disappears and the Doctor uses the data he has gathered to pilot the TARDIS back to the Middle Ages, not realising that Sarah has stowed away on board.

 Sarah is captured and brought before Irongron, along with an archer, Hal, who has been sent to kill Irongron.
 The Doctor sets Hal and Sarah free and they head for Wessex Castle.

 The next morning Irongron and his troops assault the castle using rifles supplied by Linx, but the attack is repelled by the Doctor's cunning.
 The failure further sours the relationship between Linx and Irongron.

 The Doctor decides to lead an attack on Irongron's castle.
 He makes contact with Rubeish and finds the human scientists in a state of extreme exhaustion.
-Linx catches the Doctor in the laboratory once more, but this time is rendered immobile when a lucky strike from Rubeish hits his probic vent – a Sontaran refuelling point on the back of their necks which is also their main weakness.
+Linx catches the Doctor in the laboratory once more, but this time is rendered immobile when, with the Doctor's guidance, a strike from Rubeish hits his probic vent – a Sontaran refuelling point on the back of their necks which is also their main weakness.
 Rubeish and the Doctor send the scientists back to the 20th century.
 Sarah now invites herself into Irongron's kitchen, using the opportunity to drug the food, thereby knocking out Irongron's men.

 Linx determines his ship is repaired enough to effect a departure.
 A crazed and half drugged Irongron arrives and accuses Linx of betraying him; the Sontaran responds by killing him and is in turn shot by Hal.
 Linx falls dead over his controls, triggering the launch mechanism.
 Knowing the place is about to explode when the shuttle takes off, Hal awakes Bloodaxe, who rouses the remaining men and tells them to flee, while the Doctor hurries the last of his allies out of the castle.
 It explodes moments before the Doctor and Sarah depart in the TARDIS.